-All lambs should be registered within 12 months.
+Lambs can be birth notified via Grassroots when born and should be fully registered within 12 months.
 Late registrations will be governed by mandatory DNA parentage verification, additional late fee charges apply.

 How do I obtain pedigree registration certificates?

-When you register lambs or transfer ownership of registered sheep Grassroots will distribute pedigree certificates in accordance with the initial request.
+When you register lambs or transfer ownership of registered sheep Grassroots will send you the pedigree certificates in accordance with the initial request.

 Why has the Grassroots interface changed?